AndieWill510/tinydoor/Options/069-the-word-is-a-handle.md

 > Something specific is happening here.

-For this book, autistiphobia names fear-shaped hostility toward Autistic existence: the pressure to make Autistic people less visible, less disruptive, less believed, less accommodated, less themselves.
+For this book, we name fear-shaped hostility toward our existence: the pressure to make us less visible, less disruptive, less believed, less accommodated, less ourselves.

 The word is not a weapon for winning every argument.